-Introduced with the major update "Anniversary Update","Windows Subsystem for Linux "Has become a basic feature of"Creators Fall Update".
-Via "Windows Subsystem for Linux"Users can install and run distributions Linux Ubuntu and openSUSE on operating systems Windows 10.
-Soon Microsoft will also introduce Fedora support.
-A highly appreciated distribution of developers and Linux system administrators.
+Introduced with the major update "Anniversary Update","Windows Subsystem for Linux "has become a basic feature of"Creators Fall Update".
+Via "Windows Subsystem for Linux ”users can install and run Ubuntu and openSUSE Linux distributions on operating systems Windows 10.
+Microsoft will soon introduce support for Fedora.
+A highly regarded distribution by Linux system developers and administrators.

-Before installing a Linux distribution for Windows, you must know that this feature will not install a virtual Linux operating system or a compiled version specifically for Windows 10.
-There are Linux distributions seen as basic systems on a computer / server and installed on Windows 10 through the Windows Subsystem feature.
+Before installing a Linux distribution for Windows, you should know that this feature will not install a virtual Linux operating system or a specially compiled version for Windows 10.
+These are the Linux distributions found as basic systems on a computer / server and installed on Windows 10 by feature Windows Subsystem.

-Windows Subsystem is a feature based on an old abandoned project by Microsoft.
-"Project Astoria"Should have supported the installation and running of Android applications on Windows operating systems.
+Windows Subsystem is a feature that is based on an old abandoned project from Microsoft.
+"Project Astoria"Should have supported the installation and running of Android applications on operating systems Windows.

-As a distribution of Linux installed as a subsystem, it it will not be able to run separately from Windows.
-We can compare this feature with the Wine emulator, which allows running a Windows operating system on Linux.
-In the same way, Windows Subsystem for Linux will allow running a Linux distribution on Windows.
+As a distribution of Linux installed as a subsystem, it it cannot be run separately from Windows.
+We can compare this feature with the Wine emulator application, which allows you to run an operating system Windows on Linux.
+In the same way Windows Subsystem for Linux will allow you to run a Linux distribution on Windows.

-First of all, this feature is not available for 32-bit versions of Windows.
+First of all, this feature is not available for versions of Windows on 32-bit.
 If you have a version Windows on 32-bit, it's time to make a major change and move on versions on 64-bits.

-If you have Windows 10 64-bit, the first step is to go to Windows Features and activate / install "Windows Subsystem for Linux ”.
+If you Windows 10 64-bit, the first step is to go in Windows Features and enable / install "Windows Subsystem for Linux ”.

-2. Click "OK" and wait until the installation of the "Windows Subsystem for Linux" feature is completed.
+2. Click "OK" and wait until the feature installation process is complete.Windows Subsystem for Linux ”.
 Click “Restart now ”at the end of the process.

-3. After restarting the computer, we open Microsoft Store from Start Menu and we are looking for "Linux".
-All distributions of Linux available in the application store will be displayed.
+3. After restarting the computer, open Microsoft Store from the Start Menu and look for "Linux".
+All Linux distributions available in the application store will be displayed.

-5. Select Ubuntu, then click "Get the apps"And"Get”To start the process download Linux Ubuntu and install on Windows 10.
+5. Select Ubuntu, then click "Get the apps"And"Get”To start the process of download Ubuntu Linux and install on Windows 10.

-6. At the end of the process, go to Start and open "Ubuntu".
-Wait until the installation process finishes and set the user / password for the new system.
+6. When the process is complete, go to Start and open "Ubuntu".
+Wait until the installation process is complete and set the user / password for the new system.